MaastrichtU-IDS/dsri-documentation/README.md

 ## Contribute

 Contributions are welcome!
-See the [guidelines to contribute 👨‍💻](https://dsri.maastrichtuniversity.nl/contributing).
+See the [guidelines to contribute to the website 👨‍💻](https://dsri.maastrichtuniversity.nl/docs/contribute).

-## Edit documentation pages
+### Edit documentation pages

 Editing a documentation file is as easy as going to https://github.com/MaastrichtU-IDS/dsri-documentation/edit/master/website/docs/introduction.md.